apache/nifi/nifi-external/nifi-kafka-connect/README.md

 should be applied only to a specific Parameter Context, the name of the Parameter Context may be supplied and separated from the Parameter Name with a colon.
 For example, `parameter.Syslog Context:Syslog Port`.
 In this case, the only Parameter Context whose `Syslog Port` parameter would be set would be the Parameter Context whose name is `Syslog Context`.

+`(16) extensions.directory` : Specifies the directory to add any downloaded extensions to.
+If not specified, the extensions will be written to the same directory that the connector lives in.
+Because this directory may not be writable, and to aid in upgrade scenarios, it is highly recommended that this property be configured.

 ### Transactional sources